Lisa McKenzie: Politics and activism

-Mckenzie is active in left-wing politics and regularly attends demonstrations in London.
+McKenzie is an anarchist.
+She is active in left-wing politics and regularly attends demonstrations in London.
 She opposes social mobility and instead wants the living standards of all working-class people to rise.
 She opposes private education and the charitable status of private schools.
 She opposes the sale of public housing through the right-to-buy legislation and wants to keep it public.
 In April 2015, she was arrested at a protest over the "poor door" at One Commercial Street in London and charged with three public order offences.
 She was subsequently found not guilty of joint enterprise for causing criminal damage, after a sticker was fixed on a window, as well as acquitted of intent to cause alarm and distress and causing alarm and distress due to lack of evidence.

 In the 2015 United Kingdom general election, McKenzie was the Class War party candidate for the Chingford and Woodford Green constituency; she came last, receiving 53 votes (0.1 per cent of the votes cast).
 The Member of Parliament, Iain Duncan Smith, was re-elected.
 The Class War party was voluntarily deregistered with the electoral commission in July 2015, 17 months after initial registration.

 McKenzie has described the phenomenon of gentrification as a "violent process”.
 In September 2015, Mckenzie took part in an anti-gentrification protest in London in which the Cereal Killer Cafe was vandalised.
 She was criticised for saying that the publicity was good for the owners.

+Academic career

+McKenzie has taught at Nottingham Trent University, University of Nottingham, LSE, Middlesex University, and Durham University.
+At LSE she was a research fellow on the Great British Class Survey.
+As of 2023 she is a senior lecturer in sociology in the School of Applied Social Sciences of the University of Bedfordshire, and serves as external examiner at University of Limerick and Bangor University.

+In April 2021 McKenzie launched a kickstarter appeal to fund the project Lockdown diaries of the working class.
+The resulting book, funded by 800 donors, was published in 2022 by the Working Class Collective, of which McKenzie was a director.
+It included extracts from the diaries of 47 people for the period of March to May 2020 during the COVID-19 pandemic.

-Media appearances
+Media appearances and articles

 In 2012, McKenzie appeared on BBC Radio 4's Thinking Allowed with Laurie Taylor to discuss working class alienation in Nottingham.

+McKenzie has also contributed regularly to Times Higher Education, Spiked, and The Spectator.